 - Cervical cerclage (spinal): 2-4

 We have an active research program.
-Recent and current research in the Division and in the Department relevant to obstetric anesthesia include a variety of studies of drug combinations and techniques for labor analgesia and post-partum pain relief, a program of research into the role of genetic polymorphisms of pregnancy complications and issues (preterm labor, preeclampsia, labor progress, postoperative pain) and response to anesthesia, studies of gender differences in pain sensitivity and the effectiveness of different treatments, and investigations in weight regulation in pregnancy.
+Recent and current research in the Division and in the Department relevant to obstetric anesthesia include a variety of studies of drug combinations and techniques for labor analgesia and post-partum pain relief, a program of research into the role of genetic polymorphisms of pregnancy complications and issues (preterm labor, preeclampsia, labor progress, postoperative pain) and response to anesthesia, comparisons of the reliability of CSE versus epidural analgesia techniques in labor, investigations into weight regulation in pregnancy, and laboratory investigation of the basic physiology of uterine muscle contraction.
 Our digital database of labor analgesia and cesarean section cases is beginning to provide a resource for health services research.
-Over the past decade, abstracts from this Division have competed in the Best papers at the Society for Obstetric Anesthesia and Perinatology (SOAP) meetings, and we have won the “Best Paper of the Meeting” award 4 times, and have received a similar award at the International Society for Anesthetic Pharmacology annual meeting.
+Over the past decade and a half, abstracts from this Division have regularly competed in the Best papers at the Society for Obstetric Anesthesia and Perinatology (SOAP) meetings; we have won the “Best Paper of the Meeting” award 4 times, and have received a similar award at the International Society for Anesthetic Pharmacology annual meeting.
 To see a selected list of recent publications from the Division, please click here.

 Charles Cain, MD, MBA

 George Gallos, MD